Ligia Bonetti

-Ligia Consuelo Bonetti Dubreil or Ligia Bonetti de Valiente (born 27 March 1968 in Santo Domingo) is a businesswoman from the Dominican Republic.
+Ligia Consuelo Bonetti Dubreil (born 27 March 1968 in Santo Domingo), formerly known as Ligia Bonetti de Valiente when she was married, is a businesswoman from the Dominican Republic.
 She is chairperson and CEO of Grupo SID since January 2015.

 Bonetti attended the Carol Morgan School in Santo Domingo.

 Bonetti is the president of the Association of Industries of the Dominican Republic (AIRD) and a member of the Entrepreneurial Academic Council of Barna Business School.
 She was President of the National Association of Young Entrepreneurs (ANJE).
 In 1999, she was admitted as a Dame of the Sovereign Military Order of Malta.